 In the Department of Physics and Chemistry forensic physicists, chemists, biologists, and geologists investigate a wide range of organic and inorganic material residues with non-human origin and human/animal hairs.

 Furthermore, physicists answer questions connected to theoretical problems also such as case reconstructions (way of human body’s falling).
 Chemists are involved in building of national databases and spectrum libraries (dyes, fibres, paints etc.) as well.

-Our well trained and experienced forensic scientists analyze the scientific evidences on special analytical instruments, such as microscopes, GRIM3, SEM, SEM-EDS, Micro-XRF analyzer, FTIR and Raman microscopes.
+Our well trained and experienced forensic scientists analyze the scientific evidences on special analytical instruments, for example SEM-EDS, Micro-XRF analyzer, FTIR and Raman microscopes and ICP-MS.

-Quality assured activities (forensic examinations of evidences listed below):
+Quality assured activities (forensic examinations of pieces of evidence listed below)